 Teaching History & Responsibilities see CV for complete listing of teaching and mentoring experience

-Teaching Fellow (Course Instructor), Department of Psychology, Boston College (2012-2014) Research Practicum in Behavioral Neuroscience (PS481/PYCH4481) is an advanced undergraduate seminar course which I developed and taught for three semesters.
+Teaching Fellow (Course Instructor), Department of Psychology, Boston College (2012-2014) Research Practicum in Behavioral Neuroscience (PS481/PYCH4481) is an advanced undergraduate seminar course which I developed and then then taught for three semesters.
 This course aimed to expose students to a wide variety research methods commonly used in behavioral neuroscience.
 Students read about and discussed a variety of methods that researchers use to determine the underlying brain circuitry and mechanisms of observable behaviors.
 Students also learned how to pose and test behavioral neuroscience research questions, conduct and write a literature review, analyze data, and write a research paper in APA style.
 (Spring 2013, Spring 2014, Fall 2014)

 I co-taught Neurobiology of Eating & Eating Disorders (PS388) for one semester.
 This course provided an overview of the neural mechanisms controlling appetite, eating, and body weight regulation under normal circumstances and in eating disorders by exploring current neuroscience findings from animal models and human studies.
 I lectured approximately 1/3 of the class meetings.
 Additionally, I developed, administered, and graded all exams.
 (Fall 2012)